 - 1. Demonstrate through attendance, timeliness, and professionalism that he/she shows commitment to the profession/program. - 2.
-Identify the developmental stages of children through informal observations and interactions with children from birth to 18 months of age. - 3.
+Identify the developmental stages of children through informal observations and interactions with children from 18 months to 36 months of age. - 3.
 Analyze the infant/toddler environment in relation to the Infant Toddler Environment Rating Scale (ITERS-3) criteria. - 4.
-Journal and reflect on guidance/interaction techniques used at the cooperating site. - 5.
-Complete and analyze child observations, using a variety of techniques appropriate for children from birth-18 months. - 6.
-Assist the cooperating teacher/caregiver in managing the early childhood environment to promote health, safety, and emotional well-being of each child. - 7.
-Plan, carry out and implement developmentally appropriate curriculum plans established by the cooperating teacher. - 8.
-Follow policies, regulations and routines in the early childhood setting and of the supervising college. - 9.
-Reflect on professional behaviors, attitudes, and ethics and communication skills involved in working with young children, their parents, and other staff members. - 10.
+Reflect on guidance/interaction techniques used at the cooperating site. - 5.
+Complete and analyze child observation techniques, using a variety of techniques appropriate for children from 18 months-36 months. - 6.
+Assist cooperating teacher/caregiver in managing the early childhood environment to promote health, safety, and emotional well-being of each child. - 7.
+Carry out and implement curriculum plans established by the cooperating teacher. - 8.
+Follows policies, regulations and routines in the early childhood setting and of the supervising college. - 9.
+Reflect on professional behaviors, attitudes, ethics and communication skills involved in working with young children, families, and other staff members. - 10.
 Reflect on the importance of valuing and respecting each person as an individual.